onfido/get/README.md

 Associations use 'JoinedWith', and make the dark world of joins much more palatable.
 Joins will always return a Horza::Collection.

-Note: It is recommended to pass a fields hash when using Get joins.
+*It is recommended to pass a fields hash when using Get joins.
-If you do not, your database implementation will decide which values are placed in fields with common names, like :id.
+If you do not, your database implementation will decide which values are placed in fields with common names, like :id.*

 Join on related ids, select multiple fields
 ```ruby